Council staff spend too long on admin and not enough time supporting people

 What we learned

-• A digital adult social care process needs a shift in mindset.
-Despite going online to research a whole host of questions in our everyday lives, the assumption is still that you need to pick up the phone to access ASC in Redbridge.
+- A digital adult social care process needs a shift in mindset.
+Despite many people going online to research a whole host of questions in their everyday lives, the assumption is still that you need to pick up the phone to access ASC in Redbridge.
 There needs to be effective communication alongside the launch of a digital service.

-• Building awareness of living well can reduce the number of residents reaching crisis point and needing significant support.
+- Building awareness of living well can reduce the number of residents reaching crisis point and needing significant support.
 People need help recognising and validating their needs so they can seek help earlier.
-The effectiveness of advice and guidance varies for different cultures and this needs to be reflected in the communication channels used.
+Advice and guidance also varies in its effectiveness for different cultures and this needs to be reflected in the communication channels used.

 What we created